Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The royals and superstars preferred to travel on this ship between Europe and the United States.

-Several cabins, living rooms, and restaurant environments on the boat have been recreated to their original state.
-So you get a sense of what it must have been like to travel on the ship when it had its heyday.
+Several cabins, living rooms, and restaurant environments on the boat have been restored to their original state.
+This allows you to experience what it might have been like to travel on the ship during its heyday.

 Karosta Prison in Latvia is undoubtedly an extreme lodging choice.

-Karosta Prison is a prison in Liepaja that was used until 1997.
+Karosta Prison was a prison in Liepaja that operated until 1997.
 Today, the former jail is open to visitors.
 Every day, you can join a guided tour of the history of the prisons that were used to punish disobedient soldiers.

 Do you want to experience what it is like to be an inmate of Karosta Prison?
 Then, volunteer as a prisoner and spend the night in prison!